BANDROOM DEVELOPMENT

 Community Impact

-The bandroom is booked out and used by other groups in the village, for example Ratby Orchard opposite, which uses the toilets, kitchen, tables and chairs, for all their events and a range of local music and education groups who use the room for rehearsals, auditions, recordings and training.
-Leicestershire County Council hold their Autism Awareness Courses and The National Youth Brass Band of Great Britain hold their auditions at the bandroom.
+Our Band Room is booked out and used by other groups in the village, for example Ratby Orchard opposite, which uses the toilets, kitchen, tables and chairs, for all their events and a range of local music and education groups who use the room for rehearsals, auditions, recordings and training.
+Leicestershire County Council hold their Autism Awareness Courses and The National Youth Brass Band of Great Britain hold their auditions at the Band Room.

 It is estimated that 100,000 people in total will benefit from enjoying the band playing at concerts, fetes, Christmas carolling throughout Leicestershire.
 The developments will also support the band in representing the village of Ratby, and the county at regional and national competitions and events.

-The total cost of the project is £267K, excluding VAT.
+The total cost of the overall project (phase one and two) is in excess of £350K.
 We are VAT registered and will be able to reclaim all of the VAT.
 The majority of this is for the extension building works (including foundations, walls, roof, floor, carpets, outdoor lights and storage), connected services (lighting, heating, plumbing, ventilation) with the rest supporting internal refurbishment (lighting, heating, wiring, plumbing, acoustic treatment and carpet), external work on fencing and car park, as well as ancillary and relocation costs.
-The band hope to undertake the work between January and early summer in 2025 and will aim to minimise impact on music tuition and rehearsals as the work is undertaken.

 Corporate Support